- Chart

 Key Competitors

-- Smithfield Foods (WH Group)
+- Smithfield Foods (part of WH Group)

 - Tyson Foods (TSN)